A proposal is a written offer to solve a technical problem

 distribution.
 Recording suitable unit symbols on a conventional

-or simplified map or differentiated area of any sort
+or simplified map or differentiated area of any sort makes

-charts are readily available from commercial suppliers.
+available from commercial suppliers.

 DRAWINGS,